Skip Global navigation and goto content

 Contact Us

-Throughout the year, the Health Department works closely with Polk County Mosquito Control to monitor the presence of mosquitoes that can spread diseases.
+Throughout the year, the Florida Department of Health in Polk County (DOH-Polk) works closely with Polk County Mosquito Control to monitor the presence of mosquitoes that can spread diseases.

-The Health Department’s Environmental Public Health Division and Disease Control Program monitors illnesses that are transmitted by mosquitoes.
-These include illnesses such as West Nile Virus (WNV), Eastern Equine Encephalitis (EEE), St. Louis Encephalitis (SLE), dengue fever, Chikungunya, Zika, and malaria.
+DOH-Polk's Environmental Public Health Division and Disease Control Program monitors illnesses that are transmitted by mosquitoes.
+These include illnesses such as West Nile virus (WNV), Eastern equine encephalitis (EEE), St. Louis encephalitis (SLE), dengue fever, chikungunya, Zika, Oropouche, and malaria.

-The Polk County Health Department and Polk County Mosquito Control advise the public to remain diligent in their personal mosquito protection efforts.
+The Polk County Mosquito Control and DOH-Polk advise the public to remain diligent in their personal mosquito protection efforts.

 These efforts should include “Drain and Cover”: